topcoderinc/marathon-docker-template/README.md

 ```
 docker run -v <local_data_path>:/data:ro -v <local_writable_area_path>:/wdata -it <id>
 ```
-command (single line), where the -v parameter mounts the contest's data to the container's /data folder.
+command (single line), where the -v parameter mounts the contest's data to the container's /data folder.
 This means that all the raw contest data will be available for your container within the /data folder.
 Note that your container will have read only access to the /data folder.
 You can store large temporary files in the /wdata folder.

 To validate the template file supplied with this repo.
 You can execute the following command:
 ```